 Therefore, the Court declared the sale null and void and awarded damages to buyers.

 This decision clearly shows the usefulness of the Declarations by the seller of the immovable form and the relevance of real estate brokers’ ethical obligation to disclose any information that may influence a transaction.
 The Court pointed out that the question in the form about the existence of a suicide or a violent death has become mandatory in the real estate field.
 “This is based on human nature and experience of these tradespeople”.

 The judgment also highlights the quality of work accomplished by real estate brokers in this case and illustrates the benefits of dealing with a real estate broker.

-For more information, please read the following article: Factors that may affect the decision of a buyer.
+For more information, please read the following article: Broker’s duty to disclose: An added protection.

 (1) 2013 CanLII 5890 (QC CS)